CommonAccord/Site-Org/Doc/Privacy/Com/Google/Form.md

 6.2.6.Sec=restrict your ability to delete or edit information or privacy settings.

-6.2.90.Sec=Please refer to your domain administrator’s privacy policy for more information.
+6.2.90.Sec=Please refer to your domain administrator's privacy policy for more information.

 6.3.Ti=For external processing